dt1930/connections_labs2022/Week1/HW1/readme.md

 ##F. Takeaways from the process

-  a.
-I have learned how to make wireframes along with their importance in the process of web development.
+  1. I have learned how to make wireframes along with their importance in the process of web development.
-  b.
-I have used flexbox layout in CSS, which is a new learning for me.
+  2. I have used flexbox layout in CSS, which is a new learning for me.
-  c.
-I have started working with the inspect element option and developer tools more than before.
+  3. I have started working with the inspect element option and developer tools more than before.

 ##G. Credits

-  a.
-Professor Mathura Govindarajan
+  1. Professor Mathura Govindarajan
-  b.
-Flexboxfroggy website
+  2. Flexboxfroggy website
-  c.
-The read on 'the skeleton plane' from *the elements of user experience*
+  3. The read on 'the skeleton plane' from *the elements of user experience*

 ###H. Link of the final webpage : https://dt1930.github.io/connections_labs2022/Week1/HW1/index.html